ibm-cloud-docs/codeengine/cmd_defs.md

 `--scale-down-delay`, `--sdd`
 :   The amount of time in seconds an instance is active after an invocation completes.
 This option can reduce cold start times.
 For more information, see [Can I keep my function instance alive longer?](/docs/codeengine?topic=codeengine-fun-work#functions-scale).
 This value is *optional*.
 The default value is `1`.

+`--trusted-profiles-enabled`, `--trusted`, `--tpe`
+:   Enable mounting of a compute resource token for runs of the function.
+This value is *optional*.
+The default value is `false`.

 `--visibility`, `-v`
 :   The visibility for the function.
 Valid values are `public`, `private`, and `project`.
 Visibility can only be `private` if the project supports function private visibility.
 This value is *optional*.
 The default value is `public`.